Nissan

 What chemistry is the Nissan Leaf Gen2 (40/62 kWh)?

-The Nissan Leaf Gen2 (40/62 kWh) uses NMC (nickel-manganese-cobalt) cells supplied by AESC / Envision AESC.
+The Nissan Leaf Gen2 (40/62 kWh) uses NMC (nickel-manganese-cobalt) chemistry.
+Cells are supplied by AESC / Envision AESC.
 Cell format: Pouch laminate.
 Pack architecture: Modular pack under floor, air-cooled (passive).

 What is the warranty on this pack?